UK will not accept chlorinated chicken to secure U.S. trade deal: minister

 "No," he said.
 "I've made it perfectly clear, and indeed this is something on which all members of the government are agreed, that we are not going to dilute our high animal welfare standards or our high environmental standards in pursuit of any trade deal."

+Speaking later on Wednesday, finance minister Philip Hammond said Britain would not relax food safety or animal welfare standards.
+But decisions on specific products would need to wait until actual trade talks, he added.

-As a European Union member, Britain is not free to agree trade deals with any third parties, but striking a trade deal with the United States will be a top priority after Britain leaves the European bloc in March 2019.
+As a European Union member, Britain is not free to agree trade deals with any third parties, but a deal with the United States will be a top priority after Britain leaves the EU in March 2019.

 Trade Secretary Liam Fox has been criticized in recent days for dismissing the issue of chlorinated chicken as "a detail at the very end-stage of one sector of a potential free trade agreement" with the United States.